Sij415/SGSD/README.md

 ## 📋 Overview

-SGSD is a comprehensive web-based system designed to [brief description of your system purpose and goals].
-Our platform provides [main value proposition] to help users [main benefit].
+SGSD is a comprehensive web-based system designed to automate their inventory system whilst retaining their manual operations as Clients request.
+Our platform provides a user-friendly interface and robust backend to help users efficiently manage their soft drinks delivery operations.

 ## ✨ Key Features